srikanth100/srikanth100/README.md

 ### Hi !
 I'm Srikanth 👋

-- I am a Developer, Gamer, Guitarist!
+- I am passionate about software development, building distributed systems and scalable web applications, I like to game and play the guitar in my free time!

 ## Skills